pseudotensor/open-strawberry/README.md

 - **o1**: GPT-4o and GPT-4o-mini based but fine-tuned on Strawberry data, including o1-mini, o1-preview, o1, and o1-ioi.
 [1]
 - **Orion**: GPT-5-based model that incorporates Strawberry's synthetic data and manages 0-shot vs. long reasoning queries better.

-## Proposed Methodology
+## Generating Reasoning Traces

+Bootstrapping is key via progressive learning.

-1. Bootstrap using SFT-instruction tuned models and their chat history.
+1. Bootstrap starting from existing supervised fine-tuned, instruction-tuned, preference-tuned models using multi-turn chat history.
 2. Implement a prompt system that guides the LLM to take incremental steps towards a solution.
+3. Randomized useful CoT prompts from user (e.g. not just next but "are you sure?" "any mistakes?" "how would you verify your answer?") to illicit diverse reasoning and introspection.
-3. Generate multi-turn chat reasoning traces, periodically checking for a final answer.
+4. Generate multi-turn chat reasoning traces
+5. Sometimes ask if the model is confident about an answer.
+If so, then ask it to place that answer in <final_answer> xml tags.
+If done, then terminate the reasoning trace generation.
-4. Employ a verification system to check for errors in the chat history.
+6. Employ a verification system to check for errors in the chat history.
-5. Generate multiple reasoning traces per problem.
+7. Generate multiple reasoning traces per problem.
-6. Apply this process to a large set of problems with verifiable ground truths.
+8. Apply this process to a large set of problems with verifiable ground truths.
+9. Identify problems the existing instruct model can do just barely with strong CoT and high temperature for some number of fixed (e.g. 20) repeats.

+## Fine-Tuning on Reasoning Traces

-7. Select correct reasoning traces for each problem.
+1. Select correct and incorrect reasoning traces for each problem based upon the ground truth.
-8. Fine-tune a model using the selected reasoning traces using DPO or NLHF.
+2. Fine-tune a model using the selected reasoning traces using DPO or NLHF, where the preference is positive for correct traces, negative for incorrect traces.
+3. Skew the preference weight by number of steps taken, i.e. if incorrect, then longer negative traces should get larger negative reward.
+Correct traces that are shorter should get more positive reward.
+4. Fine-tune the model on these reasoning traces with mix of other data as usual.
+5. Use this model to generate reasoning traces for slightly harder problems this new model can barely do.

+Repeat generation of reasoning traces and fine-tuning until the model can do the hardest problems, such that the scope of reasoning traces as consumed more types of problems (but not all types since not always required).

 ## Speculations

 1. MCTS, ToT, agents, etc. not required at training or inference time.
-2. Bootstrapping is key (i.e. progressive learning):
-   * Identify problems the instruct model can do barely with strong CoT and high temperature for some number of fixed (e.g. 20) repeats.
-   * Fine-tune the model on these reasoning traces with mix of other data as usual.
-   * Use this model to generate reasoning traces for slightly harder problems this new model can barely do.
-   * Repeat until the model can do the hardest problems, and the scope of reasoning traces as consumed more types of problems (but not all types since not always required).
-3. Human labeling or verification of reasoning traces are not required.
+2. Human labeling or human verification of reasoning traces are not required.
-4. Fine-tuned models for verification are not required.
+3. Fine-tuned models for verification are not required, whichever step.
-5. Randomized useful CoT prompts for "next" from user when generating reasoning traces (e.g. not just next but "are you sure?" "any mistakes?" "how would you verify your answer?")
-6. Sometimes ask if the model is confident about an answer.
-If so, then ask it to place that answer in <final_answer> xml tags.
-If so, then terminate the reasoning trace generation.
-7. RLHF is not strictly required, just DPO or NLHF, where good reasoning traces are used for positive reward and bad reasoning traces are used for negative reward.
+4. RLHF is not strictly required, just DPO.

 ## Project Goals

 1. Generate reasoning traces using the proposed approach.
 2. Fine-tune a model on the generated reasoning traces.
-3. Evaluate the performance and compare it with existing models.
+3. Evaluate the performance and compare it with existing models with zero-shot, few-shot, CoT, etc.

 Other projects:
 * Key difference with [Raspberry](https://github.com/daveshap/Raspberry) is that they are focused on hard prompts, while we think a progressive learning approach with repeated fine-tuning will bootstrap towards o1.